Access to Medicines

 She completed her Ph.D. at Queen Mary, University of London as a School of Law Fellow, where she taught International and Comparative Patent Law and Policy.
 She holds Masters degrees from University of London and Stockholm University in Intellectual Property Law and Law and Information Technology.
 During her studies, she received numerous awards and honors from the British Foreign and Commonwealth Office, European Union, Swedish Institute and Central Research Fund, University of London.

-Stephanie Rosenberg is Campaign Organizer and Researcher for Public Citizen's Global Access to Medicines Program.
+Stephanie Rosenberg is the Congressional Liaison for Public Citizen's Global Access to Medicines Program.
 Prior to joining Public Citizen, Rosenberg conducted field research on the access to medicines campaigns and the use of compulsory licensing in Brazil and Thailand and studied access to health services for children in South Africa.
 As a research assistant for Dr. Robert Bailey from the School of Public Health of University of Illinois at Chicago, she co-authored an article on male circumcision for HIV prevention in Kenya.
 Other research interests include the financing of state healthcare reform initiatives in the United States.

 Rosenberg received an undergraduate degree in Health, Science, Society, and Policy from Brandeis University and an ErasmusMundus Master in Social Sciences and the Dynamics of Health and Welfare from L’Ecole des Hautes Etudes en Sciences Sociales (EHESS) in Paris, France and Linköping University in Sweden.
-A proud Chicagoan, Rosenberg previously worked as a seat vendor at both the Chicago Cubs and Chicago White Sox ballparks.
+A proud Chicagoan, Rosenberg previously worked as a seat vendor at ballparks for both the Chicago Cubs and Chicago White Sox.

 Back to Access to Medicines Home Page